kdhow85/device-api/README.md

 # device-api
-This repository is for the backend on the Scram Code Challenge
+This repository is a sample backend .NET Core Web API